Consistency is a nice thing to have in life.

 In all those options, how do you find a label that you can rely on in general, rather than just for one specific piece that you've tried on in a store?

-Take jeans for an example: off-the-shelf men’s jeans usually have just two measurements, the waist and the inseam.
+Take jeans for example — off-the-rack men's jeans usually have just two measurements, the waist and the inseam.
 A brand might keep those consistent, but drastically change how wide around the legs are from one year to the next, trying to keep up with fashion.

 There may also be multiple models with different fits, and no obvious clue as to which is which.
 Just because you like a brand's “Gentleman” collection doesn't mean you'll like it's “Traveler” collection, and so on.